Introducton to Quantum Algorithms

 -

-The final project will involve a topic that a student chooses to work on.
+The project will involve a topic that a student chooses to work on.

 This could involve reading a paper and presenting it to the class,